christabor/flask_jsondash/README.md

 ## Tests

+### Python

-Tests are limited at the moment to Python (small, but existant).
-JavaScript unit tests are forthcoming.
-You can run these tests using pytest (`pip install -U pytest`) and then running it in the tests folder: `pytest`.
+You can run these tests using pytest (`pip install -U pytest`) and then run it in the tests folder: `pytest`.

+### Javascript

+JS tests are run using the node library Jasmine.
+To install and run it, you'll need nodejs installed, then the package: `npm install -g jasmine`.
+You can then `cd` into the `tests_js` folder and run the provided python script `python runner.py`